BCDevOps/aws-sea-guardrail-scanner/README.md

 Currently the comparison file is saved in the same folder where the script is running with the format ***yyyymmdd_YYYMMDD_TypeRoleLZ#.html***

 where *yyyymmdd* is the date for the older snapshot, *YYYYMMDD* is the date for the newer snapshot, *Type* and *Role* are the values extracted from the account name, and *#* is the Landing Zone number.

+# Creating a multiple Guardrails snapshots
+In this case, you need to have in the same folder where you run the script the file **accountsToScan.json**.
+The first level nodes refers to the landing zone, and the other.
+Inside the LZ# node you have a second level with the Master account for the node, and then another node for all the secondary accounts you want to scan.
+A third level indicates the roles the Master account will assume as secondary account.

+Currently, we only scan the role **AWSCloudFormationStackSetExecutionRole** as it is the only role that has a trust relationship with the master account.

+As in the case of a single scan, it will save all the files in the ./results folder and the pattern will be

+- YYYYMMDD_AWSCloudFormationStackSetExecutionRoleConfigLZ#.json
+- YYYYMMDD_AWSCloudFormationStackSetExecutionRoleConfigLZ#.html
+- YYYYMMDD_AWSCloudFormationStackSetExecutionRolePoliciesLZ#.json
+- YYYYMMDD_AWSCloudFormationStackSetExecutionRolePoliciesLZ#.html

+There are four files produce for every single aws role associated to and account in the  **accountsToScan.json** file.

+To run, fulfill the prerequisites plus have prepared the **accountsToScan.json** file in the same folder as the script

+On the command line, run

+    getFullSnapshot.py